LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/programming-languages.rst

 used.

-Arguments occur whenever someone makes a top 10 list for programming languages, but regardless of the opionons, one fact remains.
+Arguments occur whenever someone makes a top 10 list for programming languages, but regardless of the opinions, one fact remains.
 Once you learn one language, learning the next is much, much easier.
 Adding a third becomes child's play.

 The reason for this is that thinking like a coder does not change with the